ZuluSCSI Blaster - New for 2025

 Share

-Just over two and a half years ago, Rabbit Hole Computing developed and brought to market the first RP2040-based SCSI emulator, which represented our second-generation ZuluSCSI.
+Two and a half years ago, Rabbit Hole Computing developed and brought to market the first RP2040-based SCSI emulator, which represented our second-generation ZuluSCSI.
 Since then, we've been hard at work, implementing support for the new Raspberry Pi Pico 2 and Pico 2 Wireless, which was accomplished late in 2024.
-This laid the groundwork for supporting the RP2350A's big brother, the RP2350B, which adds another 20 pins when compared with the 60-pin RP2350B.
-Leveraging this additional functionality is what allows ZuluSCSI Blaster to really shine.
+This laid the groundwork for supporting the RP2350A's big brother, the RP2350B, which adds another 18 GPIOs over the 60-pin RP2350A.
+This additional hardware capability allows the ZuluSCSI Blaster to function more efficiently while also allowing us to introduce features that have been absent from previous SCSI hardware emulation devices.

-New for 2025, ZuluSCSI Blaster is an advanced SCSI storage emulator and is powered by the Raspberry Pi Foundation's larger and more-powerful RP2350B microcontroller.
+New for 2025, ZuluSCSI Blaster is an advanced SCSI storage emulator and is powered by the Raspberry Pi Foundation's larger and more-versatile RP2350B microcontroller.

 ZuluSCSI Blaster features